mindersec/minder/docs/docs/how-to/manage_profiles.md

 The full example is available in the [examples directory](https://github.com/stacklok/minder-rules-and-profiles)

-This rule type is checking that secret scanning is enabled for all repositories belonging to the ACME organization.
+This rule type is checking that secret scanning is enabled for all repositories.

 The rule type defines how the upstream GitHub API is to be queried, and how the data is to be evaluated.
 It also defines how instances of this rule will be validated against the rule schema.